streamingfast/dauth/README.md

 - Trusted Plugin
 - gRPC Plugin

 You can think of `TrustedHeaders` as HTTP headers.
-StreamingFast services will expect (assuming the call is authenticated) at least 3 headers to identify the user.
+StreamingFast services will expect (assuming the call is authenticated) these headers to identify the user:

-- `x-sf-user-id`
+- `x-user-id`
-- `x-sf-api-key-id`
+- `x-api-key-id`
 - `x-real-ip`

-To control the execution of Substreams on a per-user basis the following `TrustedHeaders` can be set:

-- `X-Sf-Substreams-Stage-Layer-Parallel-Executor-Max-Count`
+- `x-plan-tier`

+Applications like Substreams can have their own

-- `X-Sf-Substreams-Parallel-Jobs`
+- `x-substreams-parallel-workers`
-- `X-Sf-Substreams-Cache-Tag`
+- `x-substreams-max-requests`
+  ...

 ### Plugins